-Overload protection (mic/guitar inputs only) The Overload Protection section (Figure 11-8) provides two features that help prevent digital clipping on the two front-panel mic/guitar inputs.
-These options are only available on these two preamp-equipped inputs.
+Overload protection (mic/guitar inputs only) The Overload Protection section (Figure 11-8) provides two features that help prevent digital clipping on the eight mic/guitar inputs.
+These options are only available on these preampequipped inputs.

 V-Limit[TM] (Figure 11-8) is a hardware limiter that helps prevent digital clipping from overloaded input signals.
 With V-Limit engaged, signals can go above zero dB (with limiting applied) to as high as +12 dB above zero with no distortion due to digital clipping.
 Click the Lookahead option for even better protection against sharp transients.